pycontribs/pyrax/docs/cloud_servers.md

     server.delete()

 Note that the server isn't deleted immediately (though it usually does happen pretty quickly).
-If you try refreshing your server object just after calling `delete()`, the call will probably succeed.
-But trying again a few seconds later will result in a `NotFound` exception being raised.
+If you try refreshing your server object just after calling `delete()`, the call may succeed.
+But trying again a few seconds later results in a `NotFound` exception being raised.

 ## Deleting All Servers
 Since each `Server` object has a `delete()` method, it is simple to delete all the servers that you've created: